“About Trout” is a series of articles written by members of Forbes Trail Trout Unlimited and published in the Latrobe Bulletin.

 Pennsylvania Fly Fishing History

-Fished around the world, the famous Letort Hopper fly pattern by Ed Shenk
+Photo: The Letort Hopper a fly pattern developed by Ed Shenk of Carlisle, PA

 Fly fishing in America has a rich and glorious history and many associate its development to the era of the “Catskill school” of fly fishing in New York.
 This is certainly true to a point.
 Expanded train travel made the streams of the Catskills, the Beaverkill, Neversink and Esopus more available to the anglers in New York City and significant traditions were established in fly tying and insect study.